 The first vocabulary word we will be focusing on in my 4th grade classroom this year is optimism.
 Students in the upper elementary grades have often outgrown the self-assurance they felt in years past.
 They are very self conscious of what others are doing and often doubting their own abilities.
 It is so important to show children that everyone is unique and special in their own way.
 It is important to always believe in yourself and stay optimistic when something doesn’t come as easily for you as it does for someone else.

 Every morning this week I plan to read aloud a picture book that helps promote positive thinking.
-Here are four grade picture books I recommend for teaching kids what an optimistic attitude looks like and feels like:
+Here are some picture books I recommend for teaching kids what an optimistic attitude looks like and feels like:

 In this adorable book Ramon loves to draw, it’s what makes him happy.
 However, that quickly changes when Ramon’s older brother makes a rude remark about his art.
 Nevertheless, his little sister sees the world differently.
 She is able to show him that sometimes life isn’t all about “getting things right.”
 This is a great book to teach optimism because it is all about believing in yourself and staying positive.
 It teaches kids that it’s important to notice the beauty in your creative mind and not focus on your mistakes.